Actors held about 50,600 jobs in 2021. The largest employers of actors were as follows:

 Actors may perform in unpleasant conditions, such as outdoors in bad weather, under hot stage lights, or while wearing an uncomfortable costume or makeup.

 Work hours for actors are extensive and irregular.
 Early morning, evening, weekend, and holiday work is common.
 Some actors work part time.
 Few actors work full time, and many have variable schedules.
 Those who work in theater may travel with a touring show across the country.
 Film and television actors may also travel to work on location.

-Many actors enhance their skills through formal dramatic education, and long-term training is common.
+Actors typically enhance their skills through formal education, and long-term training is common.

-Many actors enhance their skills through formal dramatic education.
-Many who specialize in theater have bachelor’s degrees, but a degree is not required.
+Actors typically enhance their skills through formal education.
+Those who specialize in theater may have a bachelor’s degree in a field such as performing arts, but a degree is not required.

 Although some people succeed in acting without getting a formal education, most actors acquire some formal preparation through a theater company’s acting conservatory or a university drama or theater arts program.
 Students can take college classes in drama or filmmaking to prepare for a career as an actor.
 Classes in dance or music may help as well.

 Actors who do not have a college degree may take acting or film classes to learn their craft.
 Community colleges, acting conservatories, and private film schools typically offer these classes.
 Many theater companies also have education programs.